 General Scholarship Guidelines

 Scholarships must be applied toward the cost of tuition, and the combination of Knox scholarships and grants and federal and state grants cannot exceed the cost of tuition.
-Most scholarships are renewable annually as long as recipients remain in good academic standing.
+Presidential Scholarships are four-year awards renewable annually with a cumulative grade point average of 3.3 after the first year and 3.5 after sophomore and junior years.
+Most other scholarships are renewable annually as long as recipients remain in good academic standing.
 Scholarship recipients often qualify for additional need-based financial assistance, including grants, work-study programs, and loans.